The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/basic-guide.md

 # Divination and Card Rotation

-Before discussing anything else, I believe it is most important to establish some foundations for how to use your cards on Astrologian.
+Before discussing anything else, it is most important to establish some foundations for how to use your cards on Astrologian.
 Again, there are obviously a *ton* of nuances to this, and we are going to just get you started for now.

 Cards have three core fundamentals to begin with: